 Restrictions: Admission to Ed.D. program or consent of program director.
-Credits: 1-2 semester hours.

 EDLL 728 Conceptual Framework

 Content: Students will learn to generate clear, coherent, well-grounded conceptual frameworks and apply them to their work as emerging researcher-practitioners.
 Students will read and critique a variety of conceptual frameworks as well as collaboratively generate conceptual frameworks based on course readings.
 They will begin to develop a conceptual framework particular to their own practice and research interests.